mermaid-js/mermaid/docs/README.md

 ```
 1.You will need to isntall node v10 or 12, which would have npm

-2. download yarn using npm
+2. download yarn using npm.

-2. yarn add mermaid
+2. enter the following command:

-3. yarn add --dev mermaid
+    yarn add mermaid

-    this will add mermaid as a dev dependency
+3. You can then add mermaid as a dev dependency using this command:
+    yarn add --dev mermaid

 ```

 ## To install mermaid without a bundler, one can use the script tag like so: